Quantization on filtered manifolds: Introduction

 The strategies behind the proofs of properties such as $L^2$-boundedness, composition and adjoint follow established lines in pseudodifferential theory, see e.g.~\cite{AG,R+F_monograph,Ste93}.
 However, their implementations in the case of filtered manifolds are technically highly challenging.

 In the Riemannian case, pseudodifferential operators on manifolds are defined as being described through coordinates patches as pseudodifferential operators on $\bR^n$.
 This cannot be the case on a filtered manifold, as natural coordinates do not exist - although privileged ones have been studied \cite{ABB,Bellaiche,Choi_Ponge_1,Choi_Ponge_2} since the inception of subRiemannian geometry.
 This is a fundamental obstacle that we overcome with the method of moving frames: the time-1 flow of vector fields allows us to define the exponential map $\exp^\bX$ with respect to a given local frame $\bX$.
+This map can be compared with the bisubmersions of~\cite{AMY}.

 A crucial milestone in this paper is the analysis of the composition of the exponential map $\exp^\bX$ with respect to a local frame $\bX$ adapted to the filtration.
 As expected from ideas dating back from the work of Nagel, Stein and Wainger in \cite{NagelSteinWainger1985}, we show that this composition is connected to the osculating group structure.
 However, in order to describe precisely this connection, we introduce a new technical concept of algebraic nature, namely terms that we call {\it higher order}.
 This concept is also useful in other situations, for instance to compare the product laws of two osculating groups $G_xM$ and $G_yM$ above two points $x,y\in M$ close enough, or to describe the effect of changing adapted frames in exponential maps.